meta-closure/migo/README.md

 ```

 ## Usage
-Read the (extended) JSON Schema file and migrate database.
+Easy to migrate.

 ```sh:
 migo -y /path/to/schema.yml -s /path/to/internal.yml -d /path/to/dbconig.yml -e environment run
 ```

-With the Plan command you can see the plan what migo will do
+You can see the details of what migo does.

 ```sh;
 migo -y /path/to/schema.yml -s /path/to/internal.yml -d /path/to/dbconig.yml -e environment plan